-- Soliciting demos, business cards or printed material of a self-promotional or political nature at an SCL event, especially to panel or special event guests.
+- Soliciting demos, business cards, gifts, or printed material of a self-promotional or political nature at an SCL event, especially to panel or special event guests.

-- Taking photographs or recordings during panels or presentations where prohibited; soliciting or attempting to solicit autographs of any kind at events.
+- Taking photographs or recordings during seminars, screenings, or event presentations; soliciting or attempting to solicit contact information, autographs, or photos/selfies of any kind from panelists or special guests at events.

 - Failing to follow the directions of event personnel regarding event operations, whether provided by SCL or event staff.

-- Behaving in a rude or derogatory manner towards SCL or event staff.
+- Behaving in a harassing, rude, or derogatory manner towards SCL, venue and event staff, or guests.

-- Any other action or activity, which could reasonably be construed as contrary or detrimental to the best interests of The SCL.
+- Any other action or activity, which could reasonably be construed as contrary or detrimental to the best interests and standards of the SCL.

-Members are responsible for their conduct as well as the conduct of their guests.
+Members are responsible for their own conduct as well as the conduct of their guests.